AIDY-F2N/NexSlice/README.md

 # Tools Setup

-1. Install the Helm CLI usnig this link: https://helm.sh/docs/intro/install/
+1. Install the Helm CLI using this link: https://helm.sh/docs/intro/install/

 Helm CLI (Command-Line Interface) is a command-line tool used for managing applications on Kubernetes clusters.
 It is part of the Helm package manager, which helps you package, deploy, and manage applications as reusable units called Helm charts.